kaneoriley/homage/README.md

 }
 ```

-The `icon` field is the name of a drawable resource included in your application.
-If the specified name is invalid,
+The `icon` field can either be the name of a drawable resource included in your application, or a `Uri` to a file, and
-the value of `library.getIconResource()` will be `-1`, otherwise it will be the resource ID of the drawable.
+Homage will automatically fill out the appropriate fields based on the format of the entry.

 The following are valid values for the `license` field: